-Beginning January 1, 2023, meal deductions will revert to tax rules under Tax Cuts and Jobs Act (TCJA).
+Beginning January 1, 2023, meal deductions reverted to tax rules under Tax Cuts and Jobs Act (TCJA).
 These deductions temporarily changed for tax year 2021 and 2022 with the passing of the Consolidated Appropriations Act of 2021.
-For tax year 2023, many of the meal deductions reduce from 100% deductibility to 50% deductibility.
+For tax year 2024, meal deductions reduce to 50% deductibility.